haboober/haboober.github.io/_tabs/about.md

 # Past projects and applied research
 ## NWP modeling and post processing
-### 1. One-dimensional Cloud Model
+### 1. One-Dimensional Cloud Model
-- **Title:** Potential Use of a One-dimensional Numerical Cloud Model at a Weather Service Office.
+- **Title:** Potential Use of a One-Dimensional Numerical Cloud Model at a Weather Service Office.
 - **Authors:** Jeffrey T. Davis
 - **Summary:** Describes a computer program and one-dimensional cloud model designed for the use of improving the accuracy of thunderstorm forecasts, especially for hailstone size.
 - **Date:** 1991